A guide to stopping distances

 Brake Wear

 Obviously, a massive part of braking is the actual brakes, so if these aren’t in good condition they won’t stop the car as quickly or effectively.
-Therefore, it is really important you make sure your brakes are in full working order.
+Therefore, you must make sure your brakes are in full working order.

 Driver Condition